Last updated on August 23rd, 2022 at 05:11 pm

-What exactly is PELV?
-Electrical designers run into all kinds of specialized terminology as part of their work.
-IEC is notorious for creating specialized terms that are not familiar to North American designers.
+What exactly is Protected Extra-Low Voltage (PELV)?
+Electrical designers run into lots of specialized terminology as part of their work.
+IEC is notorious for creating specialized terms unfamiliar to North American designers.
 PELV is a definition of a limited range of system voltage and current and is related to some other terms you may run into.
 Let’s dig in!

 PELV stands for protective extra-low voltage.
 IEC defines common voltages in IEC 60038 .
 This standard defines common system voltages but does not directly address some of the specialized ranges like PELV.
-For that, we have to go to IEC 60364 – 4‑41, Clause 414 .
+To get this information, we must go to IEC 60364-4-41, Clause 414 .

 PELV is defined in the IEC electropedia as:

 - electric system in which the voltage cannot exceed the value of extra-low voltage:

 - under single fault conditions, except earth faults in other electric circuits